Historian Ramachandra Guha calls Rahul Gandhi unsuited for politics, feels he can't inspire confidence even in his party

-Historian Ramachandra Guha, who will deliver a talk on challenges of contemporary history on Tuesday, speaks about big political issues of the day, including his belief that Rahul Gandhi is unfit to lead a major party like Congress
+Historian Ramachandra Guha, who will talk on challenges of contemporary history on Tuesday, speaks about why he believes Rahul Gandhi is unfit to lead a major political party like the Congress

 The absence of historical context has been a major issue when it comes to political writing in India.
 While context is essential to understanding the undercurrents that sway today’s political strategies, historian Ramachandra Guha feels it is sorely missing from Indian writing thanks to what could be called the history-political sciences divide.